andermoran/Ghosted-Jailed/README.txt

 - Google the error codes Impactor is giving you and figure it out

 Extra:
+- How?
+I did this by patching the Snapchat binary
-- Haven't posted a write up on how I did this.
+- Haven't posted a write up on how exactly I did this.
 DM me if you're interested and I'll make a write up